MSalman-Khattak/-prediction-or-forecasting-system-utilizing-data-mining-techniques-Arima-Sarima-/README.md

 # -prediction-or-forecasting-system-utilizing-data-mining-techniques-Arima-Sarima-

+Note: most of The details and screenshots are given in word file but here is the overview.

 Project Overview:
 This project focuses on analyzing monthly average champagne sales data and forecasting future sales using time series analysis and forecasting techniques.
 Below is a detailed description of each functionality: